CovidBraceletPrj/CovidBracelet/README.md

-# Covid Bracelet, compatibile with iOS and Android
+# Covid Bracelet, compatibile with Covid Apps on iOS and Android

 **Contributions Welcome!**